wearebraid/griddle/readme.md

 ## Customization

+You can change the settings for Griddle by including your own `griddle-overrides.scss` file (call it whatever you want) and loading it into your `.scss` _before_ the main `griddle.scss` is included.
+Your overrides file will take precedence over the default values.

 Griddle is intended to match your design file’s grid settings as closely as possible.
 Use the available column and gutter sizes along with the column count from your design program to set up your project.

-Here are the default settings that can be overridden.
+Here are the default settings that can be overridden in your `griddle-overrides.scss`.
 Feel free to copy them to your own overrides file as a starting point.

 ```scss
 $g-max-column-width: 4.5em !default; // 72px